NickRowlandson/MyPortfolio/README.md

-Assignment 1 - COMP2068
+Assignment 2 - COMP2068
-Express application for portfolio site.
+Angular app with CRUD operations and authentication